-Researchers have long known that they need a quicker method of detecting faulty or otherwise dangerous new devices, but there was a problem: the very best, the human-curated approach could take years to notice that users report harms as a result of using the device.
-But one approach has worked to reduce the time to detect such problems: natural language processing, or “NLP.”
+Large medical research companies release hundreds of new pieces of medical technology every year, but not all of them function as intended.
+Researchers have long known that they need a quicker method of detecting faulty or otherwise dangerous new devices.
+There was a big problem, though: the human-curated approach could take years to notice that users report problems from using the device

-Researchers used NLP to trawl a large database of user device feedback and complaints, looking through the text to find themes and assign each device a tentative rating.
+One approach has worked to reduce the time to detect such problems: natural language processing, or NLP.
+Researchers used NLP to scan a large database of medical-device user feedback and complaints, looking through the text to find themes and assign each device a tentative rating.

 The researchers found that by using NLP to analyze the database, they were able to greatly reduce the time to make a judgment.
-And more importantly, those quick judgments agreed very well with the more time consuming, human-curated analyses that came months or even years after.
+And, more importantly, those quick judgments agreed very well with the more time consuming, human-curated analyses that came months or even years after.

 What is natural language processing?

 Various attempts to achieve this with classical programming have seen varying levels of success, most notably via the internet-famous Cleverbot.

 It turns out, though, that for computers to understand language the way we do, they have to learn languages the way we do, as well.